 identifier (according to country and identity type reference).

-EXAMPLE 1: PSDES-BDE-3DFD21 – means certificate issued for TPP or ASPSP where authorisation number is 41513244A, authorisation was granted by Spanish MSCA Banco de España (identifier after first hyphen-minus is decided by Spanish numbering system)
+EXAMPLE 1: PSDES-BDE-3DFD21 – means certificate issued to TPP or ASPSP where authorisation number is3DFD21, authorisation was granted by Spanish MSCA Banco de España (identifier after first hyphen-minus is decided by Spanish numbering system)

-NOTE: Any separator in MSCA identifier will be removed.
+Any separator in MSCA identifier shall be removed.

 5.2.2 Roles of payment service provider